 How can I reduce the size of my photos in MasterCook using tools provided and what do you recommend?

 Please note Windows has problems working with data files that are larger than 2 GB in size.
 This can be a problem in MasterCook with the .mcx cookbook files because those contain all of your recipe photos.
 This is why it's important to resize your recipe photos or have smaller cookbooks with fewer recipes.
+(Imagine copying all of your recipes in a cookbook to a single Word document file and inserting every single photo into that same Word document file, and then trying to use that Word document.
+It's going to be difficult for the computer's system resources.)

 It ultimately depends on how you want to use the photos.
 If you want to be able to print out a photo on a full sheet of paper and have the quality be the best possible, you will want a large file which gives the best quality.
 If you are just browsing recipes in MasterCook on the computer and don't really care about them being so large, then you can reduce them to the size that looks best with your computer's screen resolution and what you prefer.
 So, it's not really a cut and dry answer.
 It depends on what you want to do with those photos.